marijnh/Eloquent-JavaScript/05_higher_order.md

 This is structured a little like a `for` loop—it starts by describing the kind of loop, and then provides a body.
-However, the body is now written as a function value, which is wrapped in the ((parentheses)) of the call to `forEach`.
+However, the body is now written as a function value, which is wrapped in the ((parentheses)) of the call to `repeat`.
 This is why it has to be closed with the closing brace _and_ closing parenthesis.
 In cases like this, where the body is a single small expression, you could also omit the curly braces and write the loop on a single line.